 - Is it helping me build a network of contacts who can be helpful to either me or my clients?

-Once you have evaluated your outside groups, make a commitment to find a more appropriate organization or a more beneficial role to play in 2015.
+Once you have evaluated your outside groups, commit to finding a more appropriate organization or a more beneficial role to play in 2015.

 Writing and Presentations